 Like I mentioned before, I honestly had no idea how many of you were interested in this post, so I am so happy to share my experience thus far!
 I have learned a lot since July when I first started Invisalign, but will also likely do a follow-up post whenever I fully finish the entire process.
 To give a little background/context to this post, I did have braces as a kid for about a year or two and was generally very fortunate with my teeth/smile.
 I joke with Matt that as soon as I tuned 30 over a year ago, things just started to go downhill….haha.
 It was probably close to 8 month to a year ago that I started noticing that my two front teeth started to form a gap.
 I let it go for awhile, but then quickly realized it was getting worse and worse.
 Matt, who also thinks I am over exaggerating things (which to his defense I typically am ha…he keeps me grounded!), actually agreed with me.
 At that point, I knew I was not crazy and set out on a mission to figure out what was going on and fix the issue.
+My friend visited a Denist Lancaster and she convinced me to have a look at getting invisalign.

 I first talked to my dentist, but she said she was not sure of ways to “fix” the problem and recommended seeing an orthodontist, which I did.
 During my first consultation, I was laying back in the chair and my orthodontist kept asking me to swallow.
 I thought to myself “what the heck is this woman having me do and why will swallowing get us any answers?”
 Little did I know, she was right (obviously) and I was wrong, she instantly looked at me and said “you have a tongue thrust.”
 A WHAT?!
 She explained that when I swallow, my tongue pushes forward (which I have noticed in some pictures I take) and your tongue is a very strong muscle and with the amount of times you swallow throughout the day, my tongue was slowly, but surely shifting my teeth forward and creating the gap.
 I was so happy to have a reason behind what was going on, but also concerned that even after Invisalign this would continue.
 But she reassured me that even with just then wearing my trays at night (or opting for a top and bottom permanent retainer on the inside of my teeth), they will stay in place.